The nation's capital is the worst place for COVID-19 infections right now

 What actions D.C. is taking

-Like many places around the country, the hunt for an at-home COVID test in the District meant long lines.
-The city started distributing free test kits to residents prior to the holidays as COVID case numbers reached new highs, alongside offering on-site testing.
+Like many places across the country, the hunt for an at-home COVID-19 test in the District meant long lines.
+The city started distributing free test kits to residents prior to the holidays as COVID-19 case numbers reached new highs, alongside offering on-site testing.

 D.C.
 COVID-19 public testing sites are set to be closed on New Year's Eve and New Year's Day, but the city will still be distributing test kits at select locations.